 - Second, if your database consists only of a log, then it's not really a database but more of a sequentially written file.
 The primary function of databases is to process data, and a log file isn't efficient for much else besides disaster recovery.
 Additionally, a true database allows multiple users to read and write at the same time, managing concurrency, which often requires memory structures that aren't written to the log (except for higher resilience to failure, like YugabyteDB does with Raft).

-Those memory structures cannot scale out, so distributed SQL databases like YugabyteDB are closer to "The Log Is The Database".
-However, this would still ignore the fact that the log must be compacted to avoid read amplification when processing data.
+Distributed SQL databases like YugabyteDB are closer to "The Log Is The Database" because the log is used to distribute and replicate before writing to memory structures.
+However, this would still ignore the fact that the log must be sorted and compacted to avoid read amplification when processing data.

 I selected this title because when you consider the write-path only, the distributed log serves as the database for YugabyteDB.
 All data manipulation (including reading and writing intents, managing locks for consistency, and transaction control) is distributed to LSM Trees.
 Additionally, they are distributed over the network using a shared-nothing architecture, which is why I illustrated it with a mousepad from the previous century that I found in a drawer when working at CERN: "The Network Is The Computer."